 Mrs Barker said the organisation, with its focus on "the giftedness of people with a disability and their spirituality", had more of a role to play in the context of the national disability scheme.
-"When you look at the individual programs to support people with a disability, spirituality used to be one of the domains but it is not any more.
-It all gets put under recreation and leisure.
+"When you look at the individual programs to support people with a disability, spirituality used to scheme is fully introduced.